 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - 6 tbsp white wine vinegar (or more to taste - use a gluten free vinegar to make GF)

 - 1/2 cup extra virgin olive oil (choose a mild-flavored olive oil for best results)

 - 2 tsp salt (or more to taste)

 - Slice the cucumbers into small rounds about ¼ inch thick.
 Do not peel them.
 Discard stems.

-- Remove the leaves from the radishes and slice them into thinner rounds.
+- Remove the leaves and stems from the radishes and slice them into thin rounds.

 - Place the cucumbers and radishes in a salad bowl along with the shredded white cabbage.